twang99/twang99.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: some research progects I worked on
+description: some research progects I have been working on
 ---

 {% for project in site.projects %}